Obama to unveil economic plan in September speech

 "Quit borrowing.
 Quit spending.
 Quit trying to raise taxes," said Senate Republican Leader Mitch McConnell.

-House Speaker John Boehner, the top Republican in Congress, said the president needed to do more than fluff up tired ideas in his speech without a clear plan of how to help the economy.

-"To get our economy moving, what the American people need from the president is leadership and serious solutions that reflect a true change in his approach to our economy and the role of government," Boehner said.

-Any failure of Obama's plan could play into his hands politically as he tries to convince voters that Republican refusal to compromise is to blame for America's fiscal and economic mess.
+Any failure of Obama's plan could play into his hands politically as the president tries to convince voters that Republican refusal to compromise is to blame for America's fiscal and economic mess.

 Obama's Democrats control the Senate and Republicans control the House of Representatives.

-"The president has to make a strong case to the American people and go up against his opponents," said Dan Seiver, professor of finance at San Diego State University.
+"The president has to make a strong case to the American people and go up against his opponents," said Dan Seiver, professor of finance at San Diego State University in California.
 "He is a great compromiser but it hasn't served him so well in the past six months."

+Republicans on Wednesday were quick to criticize what they said sounded like an attempt to fluff up tired ideas without a clear plan on how to help the economy and curb spending.

+"To get our economy moving, what the American people need from the president is leadership and serious solutions that reflect a true change in his approach to our economy and the role of government," said House Speaker John Boehner, the top Republican in Congress.

 DEFICIT CUTTING